top of page

 Bose-Pastor Duo

 Since forming the Bose-Pastor Duo in 2012, pianists Pia Bose and Antonio Pastor have garnered widespread acclaim for their “sensitive, alluring, and exhilarating performances.”
-Praised for their "remarkable dexterity and subtlety” and their intimate connection on stage, they share their instrument “in perfect harmony, ideally complementing one another” (Versoix Région).
+Praised for their "remarkable dexterity and subtlety” and deep musical rapport, they share the piano “in perfect harmony, ideally complementing one another” (Versoix Région).

 Passionate educators, Pia Bose and Antonio Pastor serve as piano faculty members at the École Internationale de Genève and the Conservatoire de Musique de Genève, respectively.